-The Company has been advised by the Representatives and the Lead Managers that the U.S. Underwriters and the International Managers propose to offer the shares to the public at the initial public offering price on the cover page of this Prospectus, and to certain dealers at such price less a selling concession not in excess of \$. per share.
-The U.S. Underwriters and the International Managers may allow, and such dealers may re-allow, a concession not in excess of \$. per share to certain other Common Stock Underwriters or to certain other brokers or dealers.
-After the initial offering to the public, the offering price and other selling terms may be changed by the Representatives and the Lead Managers.
+The Underwriters propose to offer the Capital Securities in part directly to the public at the initial public offering price set forth on the cover page of this Prospectus and in part to certain securities dealers at such price less a concession of \$ per Capital Security.
+The Underwriters may allow, and such dealers may reallow, a concession not to exceed \$ per Capital Security to certain brokers and dealers.
+After the Capital Securities are released for sale to the public, the offering price and other selling terms may from time to time be varied by the Representatives.